azrael417/mlperf-deepcam/README.md

 `--batchnorm_group_size` | 1 | >= 1 | Determines how many ranks participate in the batchnorm.
 Specifying a value > 1 will replace nn.BatchNorm2d with nn.SyncBatchNorm everywhere in the model.
 Currently, nn.SyncBatchNorm only supports node-local batch normalization, but using an Implementation of that same functionality which span arbitrary number of workers is allowed
 `--seed` | 333 | Arbitrary but varying | Random number generator seed.
 Multiple submissions which employ the same seed are discouraged.
 Please specify a seed depending on system clock or similar.

+*LAMB optimizer has additional hyperparameters such as the global grad clipping norm value.
+For the purpose of this benchmark, consider all those parameters which are LAMB specific and fixed.
+The defaults are specified in the [NVIDIA apex documentation for FusedLAMB](https://nvidia.github.io/apex/_modules/apex/optimizers/fused_lamb.html)

 ### Using Docker